PixxieBot/docs/docs/privacy-policy.md

 ### THE INFORMATION WE COLLECT AND HOW WE COLLECT IT

 **Personally Identifiable Information**.
 At our website, we only collect personally identifiable information from individuals that they provide to us voluntarily.
 This means we do not require you to register or provide information to us in order to view our website.
 Our bot only gathers personally identifiable data through interactions with the bot.
-This information is necessary to make our game features work and helps us provide a better user experience for all PixxieBot users.
+This information is necessary to make our features work and helps us provide a better user experience for all PixxieBot users.

 The information we always collect when you use a PixxieBot command is: